-For every card, you will have an option to use its operational value for influence (increasing your influence in certain countries) or play out the event, which can have all sorts of benefits.
+For every card, you will have the option to use its operational value for influence (increasing your influence in certain countries) or play out the event, which can have all sorts of benefits.
 If the event is one-time, the card will be removed from the game after that – if you use it for influence, it will get discarded and re-shuffled later on.

 You can even use your opponent’s event cards for influence, but in this case, the event will play out automatically.
 The trick is to use a certain card at just the right moment so that the opponent doesn’t benefit too much.

 You want to play scoring cards, when you have as much control over the region as possible, of course.
-On the other hand, if the enemy is focusing his influence in Asia, there’s a good chance he has the Asia scoring card, so you better not neglect that.
+On the other hand, if the enemy is focusing his influence on Asia, there’s a good chance he has the Asia scoring card, so you better not neglect that.

 Besides events and influence, you will also have the option to initiate a coup.
 This is a very powerful action, that can flip the allegiance of a nation instantly, but can also lower the DEFCON status – if you’re the one to initiate the nuclear war, you lose!